 There are two types of motive waves: the Impulse and the Diagonal.
 We will now describe both of these types of waves in more detail.

-The Impulse Wave is the kind we have been using so far to illustrate how the structure of Elliott Wave is put together.
+The Impulse Wave is the type of wave we have used so far to illustrate how the structure of Elliott Wave is put together.
 It is the most common motive wave and the easiest to spot in a market.
-Like all motive waves, it consists of 5 sub-waves; three of them are also motive waves, and two are corrective waves.
-This is labeled as a 5-3-5-3-5 structure, which was shown above.
-However, it has three rules that define its formation.
-These rules are unbreakable.
+Like all motive waves, five sub-waves: three motive waves and two corrective waves.
+This is labeled as a 5-3-5-3-5 structure.
+However, it has three unbreakable rules that define its formation.
 If one of these rules is violated, then the structure is not an impulse wave and one would need to re-label the suspected impulse wave.

 The three rules are: